 Every summer, families and film-buffs come by the carload to watch blockbuster hits at the Mustang Drive-In.
-This old school drive-in theatre offers great value, playing 2 movies back to back for only $11.
+This old-school drive-in theatre offers great value, playing 2 movies back to back for only $11.

 Follow the Taste Trail

 Featuring 30+ farm stands, wineries, breweries, cafes, and restaurants, the Taste Trail mainly follows along hwy.
 33 in Prince Edward County.
-Essential stops on this self-guided trail include; Slickers County Ice Cream which is known for their all-natural artisan ice cream, the Black River Cheese Company which has been in operation since 1901, and Casa-Dea Estates, a fantastic Prince Edward County winery with an on-site restaurant.
+Essential stops on this self-guided trail include; Slickers County Ice Cream which is known for its all-natural artisan ice cream, the Black River Cheese Company which has been in operation since 1901, and Casa-Dea Estates, a fantastic Prince Edward County winery with an on-site restaurant.

 Spend the Day at the Beach